Ralph Fonseca: Political history

-Fonseca's only son, Ralph Fonseca Jr. was killed in a motor accident on 11 September 2007.

 Non-political work

 Before going to Canada, Fonseca acted as an assistant general manager at the Texaco oil company in Belize.
 In Canada, he was employed in various capacities of information technology.
 After returning to Belize, he worked as managing director for Belize Brewing Ltd., Hilllbank Agroindustries and Consolidated Electricity Services.
 Sandwiched between these jobs were posts as Chairman of the former Belize Electricity Board, now Belize Electricity Limited, and the Telecommunications Authority, now BTL.
-Presently he serves as a consultant in the petroleum, mining, airline, and shrimping industries.
+He served as a consultant in the petroleum, mining, airline, and shrimping industries.

 Criticism

-As Minister of Finance, Fonseca popularized the policy of growth economics, which proposes to develop Belize's economy through privatization of assets and encouraging foreign investments, which in turn is supposed to create jobs for Belizeans.
-Supporters argue that Growth Economics is behind Belize's consecutive gains in total growth; detractors say any benefits from growth economics only accrues to PUP interests and in reality Fonseca has damaged Belize's international reputation due to high debt and poor economic indicators.
-He has further been accused of practicing official corruption, granting favors to party supporters in return for shares in the profits.
+As Minister of Finance, Fonseca popularised the policy of growth economics, which proposes to develop Belize's economy through privatisation of assets and encouraging foreign investments, which in turn is supposed to create jobs for Belizeans.
+Supporters argue that Growth Economics is behind Belize's consecutive gains in total growth; detractors say any benefits from growth economics only accrue to PUP interests and in reality Fonseca damaged Belize's international reputation due to high debt and poor economic indicators.
+He was further accused of practising official corruption, granting favours to party supporters in return for shares in the profits.
 However, claims either way cannot be measured.

-Fonseca has a notably tense relationship with certain media houses antagonistic to his policies.
+Fonseca had a notably tense relationship with certain media houses antagonistic to his policies.
 The Amandala and KREM Radio, who under chairman Evan X Hyde had been in partnership with the PUP since 1994, claimed to have ended that relationship under pressure from Fonseca.
-Tropical Vision Limited Channel 7, managed by Jules Vasquez, has also come under fire by Fonseca for a perceived bias against him.
+Tropical Vision Limited Channel 7, managed by Jules Vasquez, also came under fire by Fonseca for a perceived bias against him.